rainy-seasons/Dishonored-Trainer/README.md

 # How to use
 * Build with Visual Studio
-* Run the injector with the DLL in the same directory.
+* Run the injector with the DLL in the same directory, with the game already running.
 * No 3rd party dependencies.

 * If there's a feature you want, or a bug you want to fix, then submit a pull request or open an issue.